juuyokka/Takimoto/README.md

 https://support.discordapp.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-

-Open `config.json` in the repository and replace `399345739941150720` in `ts  const owner: string = '399345739941150720';` with your ID.
+Open `config.json` in the repository and replace `399345739941150720` in `const owner: string = '399345739941150720';` with your ID.
 This is my ID, so if you don't replace it with your ID, your bot will assume me as its owner!

 **5. Install dependencies**